Politics and religion:

 - Also held the rank of a cannoneer captain.

 - Experienced with flintlock pistols and handheld cannons.
 These firearms are overly bulky and unreliable to be used in a ground fight, but probably came to good use at sea.
+The one which he does put to use in land melee combat would be the exquisite Inverse Bayonet, which combines the power of the lost Claddish soul that inhabits Kunkka's swords and explosive gunpowder, all for immense area of effect damage.

 - Owner of Lieutenant Squawkins, a fabled parrot, who now seeks his own adventures on the fields of battle.